Let's Rename

 https://tyfpc.ca/whatwedo/advocacytoolkit/cityofficials/

-Additionally, we'd suggest including statements on how "Option 4: Renaming all civic assets bearing the Dundas name," would impact you personally, and how you feel it would benefit the city.
+Additionally, we'd suggest including statements on how a new name for Dundas Street would impact you personally, and how you feel it would benefit the city.

 If you are speaking, make sure you also submit a written copy of your remarks to the Executive Clerk.